back

 1. Understand the user

 The first step in creating a good design is to understand the user.
 You need to know who your audience is, what their needs are, and what they want to achieve.
-This information will guide your design decisions and help you create a design that is both functional and visually appealing.
+Good design makes a product both functional and visually appealing.

 2. Keep it simple